 Unfounded = A criminal complaint that is determined through police investigation to be false or baseless.
 In other words, no crime occurred.
-There were no unfounded reports in 2016, 2017, or 2018.
+There were no unfounded reports in 2017, 2018, or 2019.

-A Hate Crime is a criminal offense that manifest evidence that the victim was intentionally selected because of the perpetrator's bias against the victim.
+A Hate Crime is a criminal offense that manifests evidence that the victim was intentionally selected because of the perpetrator's bias against the victim.
 Under the Clery Act the following categories of bias are reported: race, religion, sexual orientation, gender, gender identity, ethnicity, national origin, or disability.
 Hate crimes are reported for the following crimes: Murder, Non-negligent Manslaughter, Sex Assault, Robbery, Aggravated Assault, Burglary, Motor Vehicle Theft, Arson, Larceny-Theft, Simple Assault, Intimidation, and Destruction/damage/vandalism of property, and any other crime involving bodily injury.
-No hate crimes were reported to the police during 2016, 2017, or 2018.
+No hate crimes were reported to the police during 2017, 2018, or 2019.